bullshag/ygoCGPTE/GDD.md

   Utilizes NavMeshAgent with a queued `Vector3` path and emits `QueueEmptied`.
   PlayerNavigator instantiates waypoint marker prefabs and updates a LineRenderer for path preview.
   PlayerNavigator checks `CityNode` triggers to toggle `CityInteraction` UI.
-  AreaTooltip enforces trigger colliders, updates TMP labels, and orchestrates show/idle/hide animator states with UnityEvents for buttons.
+  AreaTooltip resides on the locationTooltip root, enforces a trigger SphereCollider (radius 143.2, center y -4.06), updates TMP labels, and orchestrates show/idle/hide animator states with UnityEvents for buttons.
 - **Dependencies**
   - Unity NavMesh
   - Unity input system